LeakDetectAI/AutoMLQuantILDetect/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2401.14283-red)](https://arxiv.org/abs/2401.14283)

 ### AutoML Approaches to Quantify and Detect Leakage
-The <strong>AutoMLQuantILDetect</strong> package utilizes AutoML approaches to detect and quantify system information leakage.
+The <strong>AutoMLQuantILDetect</strong> package utilizes AutoML approaches to accurately detect and quantify system information leakage.
-It is an advanced toolkit that leverages the power of Automated Machine Learning (AutoML) to quantify information leakage accurately.
-This package estimates mutual information (MI) within systems that release classification datasets.
+We also provide different approaches to estimate mutual information (MI) within systems that release classification datasets to quantify system information leakage.
 By leveraging state-of-the-art statistical tests, it precisely quantifies mutual information (MI) and effectively detects information leakage within classification datasets.
 With <strong>AutoMLQuantILDetect</strong>, users can confidently and comprehensively address the critical challenges of quantification and detection in information leakage analysis.